dfparker2002/onedrive-sdk/README.md

     mvn test

-then run the integration test by invoking:
+then run the integration tests by invoking:

     mvn failsafe:integration-test

+to run a single integration test invoke:

+    mvn -DskipUTs=true -Dit.test=DriveActionIT verify

 *The integration test are not ran when building the package, this is a manual step.*